 Doom and the Stock Market

 Is proximity to doom good or bad for the stock market?
-To measure proximity to doom, we use the “Doomsday Clock” ”Minutes-to-Midnight” metric, revised occasionally via the Bulletin of the Atomic Scientists, which “conveys how close humanity is to catastrophic destruction–the figurative midnight–and monitors the means humankind could use to obliterate itself.
-First and foremost, these include nuclear weapons, but they also encompass climate-changing technologies and new developments in the life sciences that could inflict irrevocable harm.”
-We assume the atomic scientists issue changes in proximity to doom near the beginning of indicated years.
-Using the timeline for the Doomsday Clock since inception and contemporaneous annual returns for the Dow Jones Industrial Average (DJIA) during 1947 through 2012 (21 doom proximity judgments), we find that:
+To measure proximity to doom, we use the “Doomsday Clock” “Minutes-to-Midnight” metric, revised occasionally via the Bulletin of the Atomic Scientists, which “conveys how close we are to destroying our civilization with dangerous technologies of our own making.
+First and foremost among these are nuclear weapons, but the dangers include climate-changing technologies, emerging biotechnologies, and cybertechnology that could inflict irrevocable harm, whether by intention, miscalculation, or by accident, to our way of life and to the planet.”
+Using the timeline for the Doomsday Clock since inception and contemporaneous annual returns for the Dow Jones Industrial Average (DJIA) during 1947 through 2014 (22 doom proximity judgments), we find that:

-In summary, evidence from simple tests on limited data is mixed regarding the relationship between judged proximity to doom and stock market returns.
+In summary, evidence from simple tests on limited data does not support belief that proximity to doom as judged by the Bulletin of the Atomic Scientists has any relationships with past or future stock market returns.

 Cautions regarding findings include:

-- The sample of judgments for proximity to doom is small in combination with DJIA return variability, so confidence in findings is low.
+- The number of judgments for proximity to doom is small in combination with DJIA return variability, so confidence in findings is low.

 - The atomic scientists may not be representative of investors regarding outlook for doom.